mirisuzanne/mia/content/orgs/dirt-circle-dogs.md

       collides with the haunted remains of the heart.
     credit: Jonathan Bitz
     venue: Denver Syntax
-  - text: |
-      Eisenstat sings that there is “No voice on the radio,” and perhaps, for now, that’s true.
-      Kingdom, though, is certainly worth a private listen at home.
-    credit: Cat Carroll
-    venue: Onion AV Club
-    date: 2009-08-14
-    # url: /misc/dcd-onion-review/
 ---

 {% import "content.macros.njk" as content %}